 On the back of the solar panel is a junction box with 1m of special solar cable which can operate at high roof temperatures with minimum power losses, which is excellent news if you plan on travelling through warm climates.
 A pair of connectors are crimped on the end of the cable for secure connection to other solar panels, extension leads or your existing system, making hooking your solar panel up super easy.
 This solar panel is an excellent option for full-time vanlifers who want a permanent and constant supply of electricity to their van’s leisure batteries.
-It costs £249.99, visit the Photonic Universe website for more information.
+It costs £249.99.

 2. Renogy 160W Flexible Solar Panel

 Up next on our list of the best solar panels for your camper van, we have an option for people who might not need quite as much power when on their road trip.
 However, if you have multiple panels, these Renogy Flexible Panels could work for full time, heavy usage.
 The main benefit of this solar panel, over the Photonic Universe one above is that they are flexible and can bend in up to a 248-degree arc.
 This is useful if the roof of your van is slightly curved, as your solar panel can bend with it.